ohiosveryown/ohiosveryown/content/work/mc-core.md

 ### Mailchimp helps marketers send over a billion emails per day, but as small businesses grow and evolve, the need to reach the right audience at the right touchpoint changes.
 Part of my time at Mailchimp has been spent working on how we'll support users as they mature into the product—using features and tools that complement and integrate with the core product offering, email.

-:Illustration{backgroundUrl="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/backgrounds/field-01.webp" altText="Mailchimp dashboard" imgSrc="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/mc-core/dashboard@2x.webp?updatedAt=1717369770205" caption="❶ Dashboard" imgSrcSecondary="https://ik.imagekit.io/ohiosveryown/tracking/img/readme@2x.jpg?updatedAt=1710440568672" altTextSecondary="Mailchimp" captionSecondary="❶ Fig Two"}
+:Illustration{.crop backgroundUrl="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/backgrounds/field-01.webp" altText="Mailchimp dashboard" imgSrc="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/mc-core/dashboard@2x.webp?updatedAt=1717369770205" caption="❶ Dashboard"}

+:Reel{.crop backgroundUrl="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/backgrounds/field-03.webp?updatedAt=1717347265097" videoSrc="https://res.cloudinary.com/da32ufmnf/video/upload/v1632427858/ovo-3.6/mailchimp-xv/userflow_ze2o6v.mp4#t=0.1" caption="❶ User flow"}

-#### What prompted us to reimagine the core experience?
+#### ↬ What prompted us to reimagine the core experience?

 ##### ① Change this.
 The deliverables for these experience visions were first high-fidelity screens in Figma, with the ultimate artifact to be a React prototype for user testing.
 So in short: Words → Figma → React; then we’d synthesize our learnings for future work.

 :Illustration{backgroundUrl="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/backgrounds/field-02.webp" altText="Notion doc" imgSrc="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/mc-core/vision@2x.webp?updatedAt=1717346721352" caption="❷ Challenges"}

-#### Where did we start?
+#### ↬ Where did we start?

 ##### ② Change this.
 The deliverables for these experience visions were first high-fidelity screens in Figma, with the ultimate artifact to be a React prototype for user testing.
 So in short: Words → Figma → React; then we’d synthesize our learnings for future work.